randomartlover/randomartlover/README.md

 <h1 align="center">Hi 👋, I'm Alexandra Okoro</h1>
 <h3 align="center">A passionate full stack web developer</h3>

+- 🎉 I recently completed Le Wagon bootcamp (London #751), in December 2021.
+My product pitch ([Game-On!](http://www.gameonhost.co.uk/)) was chosen as a final project to be done within 2 weeks at the end of the bootcamp.
+It was an amazing and extremely educational experience.

 - 🌱 I’m currently learning **React with Rails backend**

 - 👯 I’m looking to collaborate on **React and Ruby on Rails project**